intro-to-data-science-21-workshop/02-CarolineCavallari-Connecting-to-Web-APIs/README.md

 **Caroline Cavallari** prepared the lecture RMarkdown script and file as well as its recording.
 Also helped to think about the exercise and try different options.

-**Jose de Los Heros** prepared the exercise for the class and also helped to do lecture materials in RMarkdown.
+**Jose de Los Heros** prepared the exercise for the class and also helped to do the lecture materials in RMarkdown and the script for thelecture.